Wood Sample Test – Exposure to the elements

 I saw a description for Paulownia that stated it doesn’t absorb water so I couldn’t resist.
 I placed Cypress, Hoop Pine and Paulownia in the pond.

 After three days, I cut the end off each piece to check if any water had entered the end grain.
 The Cypress looks like the one that absorbed the least amount if you look at the long grain surface.
 Paulownia appears to have absorbed water, possibly in equal amounts to Hoop Pine.

 Above image 3 days in water.
 Below image 14 days in water.

-Below: A little hard to see in a photo, the Cypress has taken on the most water and the piece of wood sunk.
-It looks like the fibres/grain have drawn water further in to the wood.
+Below: A little hard to see in a photo, the Cypress has taken on water faster and the piece of wood sunk.
+The Cypress is heavier to start with so would sink with less amount of water absorbed.
+It looks like the fibres/grain have drawn water further in to the wood and faster the the others .
 The Hoop Pine has taken on more water than the Paulownia, though both have drawn in a fair bit.
 It looks like the Paulownia may just have held water within the outside few millimetres and resists drawing water further in.